 In the realm of HVAC maintenance, there is no task as simple yet crucial as regularly changing the furnace filter.
 Once you understand the importance of this easy chore, the question then becomes how often you should perform it.
-Here are a few guidelines to help you determine how frequently you should change that filter.
+Here are a few guidelines from our Kennesaw furnace company to help you determine how frequently you should change that filter.

 What’s in Your Home?